 Hempsals Community Farm is a CSA project set up by Ben and Emma Tregenna just outside the village of Willingham, near Cambridge.
-We have 5 acres of farmland that we use for growing fruit and vegetables and keeping pigs, goats, geese, chickens, ducks and bees.
+We have 5 acres of farmland that we use for growing fruit and vegetables and keeping pigs, sheep, goats, turkeys, geese, chickens, ducks and bees.
 Our vision is of a community growing scheme where committed members bring together a variety of skills and ideas to share in the both the risks and benefits of the harvest.
 With a community farm, we can all share in keeping different types of livestock and growing a variety of produce that would be very hard to achieve individually in back gardens or on allotments.

 What is CSA?